 When it comes to coaching in the workplace, we usually talk about three key concepts: enabling supervisors with coaching skills to coach their direct reports; the increasing trend towards internal coaches, and; the expertise brought in by external coaches.
 All three forms of coaching in the workplace are aimed at supporting employees to develop skills, enable wellness, and deliver overall performance, and they have the best chance of achieving these objectives when all three come together in a coaching culture.
 Here’s how they work in unison.

-While many managers may believe that they take a coaching approach with their staff, unless they are trained with coaching skills they can't really know if they're using research-backed methods.
-Often managers say they have a ‘coaching style’ when they show care for their direct reports, and spend time developing their skills, but as the understanding of coaching grows, these supervisors come to see that coaching is much more than being a friendly boss.
+While many managers may believe that they take a coaching approach with their staff, unless they are trained with coaching skills, they can't really know if they're using research-backed methods.
+Often managers say they have a ‘coaching style’ when they care for their direct reports and spend time developing their skills, but as the understanding of coaching grows, these supervisors come to see that coaching is much more than being a friendly boss.

-It’s a structured, disciplined way of developing staff to find their own personal strengths, and gain insight into how they unlock their motivations and potential.
-The best Supervisors use advanced questioning, listening and empathy skills, at just the right time, and they take a different approach for different direct reports - although it sounds easy, delivering a coaching approach as a boss is really complicated because supervisors have commitments not only to their staff, but also to the business, and have their own personal motivations too!
+It’s a structured, disciplined way of developing staff to find their own personal strengths and gain insight into how they unlock their motivations and potential.
+The best supervisors use advanced questioning, listening and empathy skills at just the right time, and they take a different approach for different direct reports.
+Although it sounds easy, delivering a coaching approach as a boss is really complicated because supervisors have commitments not only to their staff but also to the business and have their own personal motivations too!

 Here’s a great article on Leader as Coach.

-The internal coach is responsible for coaching standards, frameworks systems processes and technology that enables the company to track and measure the ROI of it's coaching culture.
-The internal coach not only delivers coaching, working with individuals and teams within the organisation directly, but also ensures that supervisors have the training and alignment to best practice that they need through communications and resources.
+The internal coach is responsible for coaching standards, frameworks, systems processes, and technology that enables the company to track and measure the ROI of its coaching culture.
+The internal coach not only delivers coaching, working with individuals and teams within the organization directly but also ensures that supervisors have the training and alignment to best practices that they need through communications and resources.

-External coaches are brought into an organisation as specialists.
-When the company's leadership team truly understands the impact it’s coaching culture has on the performance of their workplace, they ensure that supervisors, internal coaches and external coaches all work hand in hand to develop staff.
-We often call this the ‘three legged stool of coaching culture’ - you need all 3 to be upright!
+External coaches are brought into an organization as specialists.
+When the company's leadership team truly understands the impact its coaching culture has on the performance of their workplace, they ensure that supervisors, internal coaches and external coaches all work hand in hand to develop staff.
+We often call this the ‘three-legged stool of coaching culture’ - you need all 3 to be upright!